Check SQL Server license in SQL Server

 This blog provides three methods for determining a SQL Server instance license and identifying the installed edition or version on your system.

-To use this method, launch SQL Server Management Studio (SSMS) and connect to your SQL Server database.
-In Object Explorer, locate the server and right-click on it.
+To use this method, launch SQL Server Management Studio (SSMS) and connect to your SQL Server.
+In Object Explorer, select the server and right-click on it.
 From the drop-down menu, select Properties.

 To begin, open SSMS and connect to your SQL Server instance by executing the following command: